 We’ve provided some photos and videos to give you an idea of our room types, but please know that your specific room may not look like the examples.
 Rooms vary quite a bit in size and furnishings.
 Some rooms have carpets, while others do not.
 Window sizes, closets and other features change from room to room.

 We update buildings through a planned maintenance schedule, so the photos and videos on this website may not show recent improvements right away.
 Please keep this in mind when viewing our building pages.

-- mixed gender environment with single, double, triple and quad rooms
+- A mixed-gender environment with single, double (both regular and loft-style), triple and quad bedrooms

 - Bedrooms range in size from 10 x 13 to 12 x 17.
 Please note that bedrooms can vary considerably in terms of size and furnishings